Emmotes/ic_spoilers/docs/platform_giveaway_508.md

 > Xbox Exclusive (Do Not Translate)

-<span style="font-size:1.2em;">ⓘ</span> *Note: This pack probably won't be available for purchase since it's likely to be for a platform giveaway.*
+<span style="font-size:1.2em;">ⓘ</span> *Note: This pack might not be available for purchase since it's potentially a platform giveaway.*

 Contents: